moonsense/moonsense-ios-sdk/README.md

 - Clone this repository.
 - Configure your `.netrc` file with your `REPO_ACCESS_TOKEN`.
+- Open the `MoonsenseSamples.xcworkspace` Xcode workspace in Xcode.
 - Create a public token on the [Moonsense Console](https://console.moonsense.cloud/) for your application.
 - Add the public token to the `publicToken` variable in `ViewController.swift` in the `SampleApp`.
 - Run the `SampleApp` on your iOS device.